Table of Contents

 In Sonar, the primary method of correcting payments is through reversing the transaction.
 A reversal can be applied to any payment which has been invoiced and falls in a closed accounting period, and a credit corresponding to the payment made will be applied to the account as an available credit.

 There are a few scenarios where you may want to reverse a transaction without a refund, such as an ACH transaction being declined due to insufficient funds.
-In these scenarios, you'll simply reverse the bank account payment, but not check the refund box.
+In these scenarios, you'll simply reverse the bank account payment, but cancel out of the Step 2: Refund Payment modal.

 Understanding Reversals in Sonar